 The IATI Validator was launched in 2019 for testing and is due to be officially launched during 2020.
 IATI’s old Public Validator will be decommissioned and users are advised to move over to using the IATI Validator tool now.

 The date of the official launch of the IATI Validator will be announced shortly and the old Public Validator will be available to use for six months after this date.
-If you have any questions about the existing Public Validator, please email the IATI Helpdesk at email@example.com.
+If you have any questions about the existing Public Validator, please contact the IATI technical team.